Posted on November 6, 2014

 MM: Although amazing work is happening in some local communities, these stories are not being elevated.
 Efforts should be made to regularly promote examples of where and when black-led organizing is working.

-Coordination and collaboration between black organizations needs to be greatly enhanced.
+Coordination and collaboration between black organizations need to be greatly enhanced.
 Lack of coordination and collaboration is no longer an option for any of our groups, black-led or otherwise.

 Trust needs to be built across traditional black civil rights institutions and their leaders, who tend to be older, and younger activists who are often working in white led institutions due to the paucity of black-led institutions to contribute to.
 We need to proactively create venues where these relationships can be built.